varun-s22/Product_Analyser/README.md

 6. [SMTPLib](https://docs.python.org/3/library/smtplib.html),for sending emails to users.
 7. [TextBlob](https://textblob.readthedocs.io/en/dev/),for perfoming Sentimental Analysis on reviews of product.

-## Installation
+## Setup and Installation
-Get the code on your local machine by cloning it, and then set up the virtual enviroment.
+Currently its not hosted, so one has to run it locally, and use their own development server.
+Get the dependencies, and run the code `python main.py`.
-You are good to go after that.
+You may also have to create a `.env` file.

 ## Overview
 The code fetches data from the url entered, and then display the details on a web-page.
 Currently it shows: